 But what does it mean to do something for God’s glory?

 It means to do it from love for others.
 We glorify God when we love and care about other people.
-Look at the next couple verses that Paul wrote:

-And this is exactly what Jesus did – he glorified the Father by putting us first.
+This is exactly what Jesus did – he glorified the Father by putting us first.
 He died for us on the cross so that we wouldn’t be trapped in our sins forever.
 He gave up his freedom to make us free.
 Now we can give up what we want to do in order to make sure others don’t do what they don’t want to do.
 And when we live for others like Jesus did, we are living for God and his glorious love.

 As you grow up you will see that not everything is life is “black and white,” or “right and wrong.”
 Some Christians might call something right, and other Christians might call it wrong.
-And that’s OK.
+That’s OK.
 And yes, there are some things that God clearly says are right and some things he clearly says are wrong.
 But there are many things that are up to each Christian to decide for themselves.
 But most important is love.
 Love would never ask another person to do something that they feel is wrong.
 Love will always put others first, just like Jesus did.

 Because of Jesus we are free to make our own decisions on some things.